Mathias-SantAnna/lotr-collectibles/README.md

 — **Colours** —

-This is an e-commerce website that has a lot of products with images containing different colours, **White** (#FFFFFF) is used as the main background colour to keep the entire image of the website settled.
-The shop colour is **Hunter Green** (#09572A) and this is used for some icons and fonts. **Back Chocolate** (#231703) is used as the main font colour, **Maximum Yellow Red** (#E7BA55) is used for buttons and alerts to stand them out. **Middle Green Yellow** (#9AB250) is used for other things that need user's attention.
-These are the base colours and similar colours are used on the different parts and sections on the website.
+This is an e-commerce site with a number of products and photos that include a variety of colors, **White** (#FFFFFF) is chosen as the main background color to keep the website's overall image consistent.
+The shop colour is **Hunter Green** (#09572A) and this is used for some icons and fonts. **Back Chocolate** (#231703) is used as the main font colour, **Maximum Yellow Red** (#E7BA55) is utilized for buttons and alerts to stand them out. **Middle Green Yellow** (#9AB250) is utilized for anything else that requires the user's attention.
+These are the base colours and similar colours utilized across the website in various aspects and sections.

 > **Note:**<br>
 > **Hunter Green** (#09572A) is not used for any fonts or icons but used for the colour of toast success